scipion-em/docs/docs/user/tutorials/modelBuilding/index.rst

 =======================
 .. _modelBuilding:

-This tutorial provides a basic introduction to model building, this tutorial shows a workflow aimed at obtaining high-quality atomic models from cryo-EM data by using scipion software framework..
+This tutorial shows a workflow aimed at obtaining high-quality atomic models from cryo-EM data by using scipion software framework.

 Contents
 --------